arnaudbergeron/GFN_Gerrymandering/README.md

-# GFlowNets - Automatic Redistricting to Solve Gerrymandering
+# Automatic Redistricting Using GFlowNets to Solve Gerrymandering

 Gerrymandering is the practice of drawing electoral district boundaries to unfairly favor one political